Health & Safety FAQ

 Do I need to be vaccinated to attend the 2023 APM Winter Meeting?

 Yes.
 The safety of meeting attendees is the Alliance’s top priority, and we believe the most effective way to ensure the safety of all attendees is for them to be vaccinated against COVID-19.
-As such, AAIM will require all participants to be up-to-date on their vaccines as defined by the Centers for Disease Control and Prevention (CDC).
-Vaccine verification will now include a requirement for a booster shot (if eligible) for all in-person (e.g. , registrants, speakers, guests, exhibit booth representatives and sponsors, etc.) meeting attendees.
-Full details on vaccination status definitions can be found online at: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html.
+As such, AAIM will require all participants to be fully vaccinated with the primary series as defined by the Centers for Disease Control and Prevention (CDC).
+This required applies to all in-person (e.g. , registrants, speakers, guests, exhibit booth representatives and sponsors, etc.) meeting attendees.

 How will AAIM verify my vaccination status?

 At this time the attestation of the requirement during the registration process will be the only verification; there will not be any separate verification process.
 The Alliance reserves the right to request proof of vaccination status of any conference participant to confirm compliance of the vaccine requirement.

 Will everyone at the meeting be fully vaccinated?